 Loans are considered to have been modified in a troubled debt restructuring when, due to a borrower's financial difficulties, the Company makes certain concessions to the borrower that it would not otherwise consider.
 Modifications may include interest rate reductions, principal or interest forgiveness, forbearance, and other actions intended to minimize economic loss and to avoid foreclosure or repossession of collateral.
-Generally, a non-accrual loan that has been modified in a troubled debt restructuring remains on non-accrual status for a period of 6 months to demonstrate that the borrower is able to meet the terms of the modification, are included in assessing whether the borrower can meet the new terms and may result in the loan being returned to accrual status at the time of loan modification or after a shorter performance period.
+Generally, a non-accrual loan that has been modified in a troubled debt restructuring remains on non-accrual status for a period of 6 months to demonstrate that the borrower is able to meet the terms of the modified loan.
+However, performance prior to the modification, or significant events that coincide with the modification, are included in assessing whether the borrower can meet the new terms and may result in the loan being returned to accrual status at the time of loan modification or after a shorter performance period.
 If the borrower's ability to meet the revised payment schedule is uncertain, the loan remains on non-accrual status.